 Report local fund payments subjected to MN Entertainer tax withholding to System Office, Tax Services by the 10th of the month following the month of the local account payment.

 - Fill out the Nonresident Entertainer Tax spreadsheet (.xls) with all required information.

 - Attach the spreadsheet to an e-mail and send to Tax Services.
 Keep a copy for your files.

 Each month, Tax Services will consolidate the spreadsheet data into the required reporting form and submit the information to Minnesota Revenue along with payment.

 Form 1099 MISC

 The total amount paid to entertainment entities and the entertainer tax withheld must be reported to the entertainment entity and to the state on IRS Form 1099 MISC.
 This includes amounts of less than $600 and payments to corporations that normally would not be reported on a 1099.

 In the cases where a 1099 is not federally required, the words "For Minnesota Use Only" will be written across the top.
-The System Office, Tax Services, will produce Form 1099 MISC for local fund 1099 reportable payments.
+The System Office, Tax Services, will issue Form 1099 MISC for local fund 1099 reportable payments.

 Year End Tax Reporting